Lemez/lemez.github.io/README.md

 # Jekyll-Bootstrap

 The quickest way to start and publish your Jekyll powered blog.
-100% compatible with GitHub pages
+100% compatible with GitHub pages Serve with 'jekyll serve' for live updating.

+See instructions.txt for creating rake files etc to automatically format.

 ## Usage